Tabithadejong/Tasty-Trails/README.md

 - Using UnitTest
   - While coding UnitTest is used.
 There was a problem however with accessing the database as I have used a remote database for this project, ElephantSQL.
 While in testing mode I had to switch to the Django provide SQLite to be able to run my test_*.py files.
 Only to then work with an empty database as SQLite which was not used for my project.
 This has led to only keeping 1 working test file in my deployed version.
-Whenever it is wanted to run this test file the following line need to be added to env.py;
+Whenever it is desired to run this test file the following line need to be added to env.py;
   os.environ['DEVELOPMENT'] = "True"
  ![RanTest](media/readme-p4/run_test.py.png)